dongjae-shin/dongjae-shin.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am currently working as a postdoctoral researcher in Research Institute of Advanced Materials (RIAM) at Seoul National University (SNU).
+I am currently working as a postdoctoral researcher in Department of Materials Science and Engineering and Research Institute of Advanced Materials (RIAM) at Seoul National University (SNU).

 I obtained my Ph.D. degree in Chemical Engineering from Pohang University of Science and Technology (POSTECH).